apache/jackrabbit-filevault/vault-doc/src/site/markdown/properties.md

 properties.xml
 -----------------
 The `properties.xml` follows the format of a Java properties file in XML format as defined by [java.util.Properties](https://docs.oracle.com/javase/8/docs/api/java/util/Properties.html).
-The individual keys are defined within [PackageProperties](api.PackageProperties).
+The individual keys are defined within [PackageProperties][api.PackageProperties].

 Example: